 The cheaper one (Conair, $69.99), the water tank is made of this cheap-looking plastic that looks like it would break if you dropped it on the floor.
 Very poorly constructed, that Conair product.

-when in doubt, hang it out (to dry, as opposed to putting it in the dryer) this saves colored and white clothes alike from balling and keeps the fabrics from having a washed out look.posted almost 7 years ago
+when in doubt, hang it out (to dry, as opposed to putting it in the dryer) this saves colored and white clothes alike from balling and keeps the fabrics from having a washed out look.posted about 7 years ago